Qian Wang

 Research Interests

-Corporate Finance, Financial Intermediation, Small Business, Bankruptcy, Fintech, Household Finance, Real Estate FinanceWorking Papers
+Empirical Corporate Finance, Cost of Capital, Capital Structure, Small Business, Financial Intermediation, Bankruptcy, Corporate Governance, Household Finance, Real Estate Finance, FinTech, AI in FinanceWorking Papers

-Negative Capital Shock, Overseas Buyers, and Housing Market (Job Market Paper) SSRN Link
+Negative Capital Shock, Overseas Buyers, and the Housing Market SSRN Link

-Abstract: While local policies regarding foreign capital inflows into residential housing markets typically oscillate between promoting wealth effects and ensuring housing affordability, the majority of current literature focuses on the positive demand shocks to examine the necessity of implementing restrictions on foreign capital.
-In this paper, I explore the implications of a negative capital shock from China on local housing markets.
+Abstract: In this paper, I explore the implications of a negative capital shock from China on local housing markets.
 By leveraging China's implementation of stricter foreign exchange purchase quota management for its citizens as an exogenous negative demand shock on foreign Chinese buyers in the US single-family homes market, my analysis reveals substantial effects on local housing assets.
 Not only did the volume of house transactions by foreign Chinese buyers significantly decline compared to other foreign ethnicities (Indian and Russian), but house prices also significantly dropped in neighborhoods that are popular among Chinese buyers.
-However, the magnitude of price drop is smaller than expected, especially when compared to positive demand shocks of similar magnitude reported in the literature.
+However, the magnitude of the price drop is smaller than expected, especially when compared to positive demand shocks of similar magnitude reported in the literature.
 Additionally, the elasticity of housing supply, as implied by such a negative demand shock, is higher than that reported in existing literature.
-My findings provide an important rationale for why some cross-border bans or restrictions, aimed at curbing capital inflows and thus local house prices, have had limited effects.
+My findings explain why cross-border restrictions on capital inflows have had limited effects on local house prices and indicate that capital withdrawals by large corporate investors similarly may exert limited impact.

 Abstract: We use detailed claim-level data from bankruptcy filings to study the types and sources of debt financing used by small firms.
-About half of firms in our data borrow from multiple lenders; 29% borrow from both bank and nonbank lenders.
-Only 29% of firms borrow exclusively from banks.
+Over 40% of firms in our data borrow from multiple lenders; 16% borrow from both bank and nonbank financial institutions.
+Only 26.5% of firms borrow exclusively from banks.
 We report detailed descriptive statistics on the types of debt used by small firms: credit cards, lines of credit, receivables financing, equipment financing, mortgages, and term loans.
-The smallest firms rely more on credit cards, receivables and equipment financing, while larger firms rely more on mortgages and lines of credit.
+The smaller firms rely more on credit cards and term loans, while larger firms rely more on mortgages.
 Only half of the loans in our data are associated with UCC financing statements, calling for caution in using UCC filings as a proxy for small business lending.
 We examine the association between the structure of the local banking markets and the composition and sources of small business debt financing.
-Deposit concentration is associated with significantly lower share of bank debt, especially credit cards.
-Firms in counties with high deposit concentration appear to substitute to receivables financing and to mortgages from nonbank lenders.
+Deposit concentration is associated with higher share of nonbank debt, especially receivables financing debt.
+Firms in counties with high deposit concentration appear to substitute to receivables financing from nonbank lenders, but they are more likely to have equipment financing with bank lenders.
 In counties with larger banks, small firms also substitute from bank to nonbank lenders.
-Finally, we investigate the presence of racial disparities in the utilization of different types and sources of debt financing.
-Black-owned firms rely significantly less on credit cards and receivables financing and more on mortgages.
-Asian-owned firms are significantly less likely to get their debt from banks than observably similar white-owned firms.